Six Great Athletes Who Tried to Kill Their Own Legacies

 In retrospect, maybe he should have just gone and played in the CFL or Lingerie League.
 It certainly couldn’t have been any more embarrassing than his short “career” as an analyst, which ended abruptly when ESPN realized that if fans wanted to listen to a former player jabber nonsensically, they’d just flip over to Fox to check out Terry Bradshaw.

-It only got more embarrassing for Emmitt after that, and now the all-time NFL great is perhaps best known as “that short stocky football player who won Dancing with the Stars.”
+It only got more embarrassing for Emmitt after that, and now the all-time NFL great is perhaps best known by many as “that short stocky football player who won Dancing with the Stars.”
 But hey, at least the outfits weren’t embarrassing or anything.

 5. Magic Johnson